why shop manta sleep

 Not everybody sleeps on a typical mattress.
 Read this blog post to discover the different types of beds around the world.

-It's easy to assume that most people sleep on soft, comfy mattresses like yours.
-The truth is the U.S. and other western cultures are outliers in the bed world.
-In other cultures, it's often the norm to use alternative beds.
+In different cultures, it's often the norm to use alternative beds.
 Chalk this up to changing socioeconomic factors, preferences and long-standing traditions.
-Traditional western beds tend to run pricier with their expensive frames and mattresses.
+Traditional Western beds tend to run pricier with their expensive frames and mattresses.

 India: The Charpai